 - Limit exercise, especially during cold weather.

-- Give them healthy food that’s easy to digest, like boiled chicken and brown rice or lukewarm, low-sodium chicken soup (yes, chicken soup works for dogs, too).
-You can also make it yourself.
+- Give them healthy food that’s easy to digest, like boiled chicken and brown rice.
+You can also make bone broth yourself.

 - Use a warm mist humidifier near your dog’s bed.